-1. Get The Pin Button
+1. Get the Pin Button

-2. Add The Follow Button
+2. Add the Follow Button

 3. Tell Stories

-Storytelling captures attention, makes an emotional connection and changes how people see you.
+Storytelling captures the attention, makes an emotional connection and changes how people see you.
 Humans buy products based on emotion > storytelling is a great way to trigger emotions > stories have pictures > Pinterest was made for storytelling.
 It’s the modern fairytale.

-- Lifestyle shots have 18% higher engagement
+- Lifestyle shots have an 18 percent higher engagement rate

 - Fashion works best when someone is wearing it